-15 Monumental Facts About the Lincoln Memorial
+15 Big Facts About the Lincoln Memorial

 Efforts to create a fitting tribute to Abraham Lincoln began immediately after the leader’s assassination in 1865.
-Within two years, Congress had officially formed the Lincoln Monument Association and began seeking out craftsmen to bring the project to life.
+Within two years, Congress had officially formed the Lincoln Monument Association and began seeking out craftspeople to bring the project to life.
 However, squabbling about the details of the project delayed construction until 1914.
-According to the National Parks Service, most of the memorial’s “architectural elements” were completed in April 1917; construction was slowed by World War I, and the memorial wouldn't open until 1922.
+According to the National Parks Service, most of the memorial’s “architectural elements” were completed in April 1917; construction was slowed by World War I, and the memorial didn't open until 1922.

-In the early legs of Congress’s plan to honor Lincoln, sculptor Clark Mills was enlisted to dream up the design.
+In the early phases of Congress’s plan to honor Lincoln, sculptor Clark Mills was enlisted to dream up the design.
 (Mills won the gig after creating a cast of Lincoln’s face and head in 1865 and a famous statue of Andrew Jackson on horseback in 1853.)
 Congress was not prepared, however, for Mills’s vision for the tribute, which involved a 12-foot likeness of Lincoln signing the Emancipation Proclamation and a collection of 36 bronze figures (six on horseback) all housed within a 70-foot structure.

 When the Lincoln Memorial project was revived in the early 20th century, there were still opponents of its construction—mainly, Speaker of the House Joe Cannon.
-Staunch conservative “Uncle Joe” had a number of problems with the project (including his aversion to big government spending), but Cannon’s main complaint involved the proposed design and location for the monument, which he felt were unworthy of his hero Lincoln.
-“So long as I live,” he once told Secretary of War Elihu Root, “I'll never let a memorial to Abraham Lincoln be erected in that g-------d swamp,” referring to the marshy terrain and proclivity for producing discarded dead bodies.
+Staunch conservative “Uncle Joe” had a number of problems with the project (including his aversion to government spending), but Cannon’s main complaint involved the proposed design and location for the monument, which he felt were unworthy of his hero Lincoln.
+“So long as I live,” he once told Secretary of War Elihu Root, “I'll never let a memorial to Abraham Lincoln be erected in that g-------d swamp,” referring to the marshy terrain on the Potomac's banks and proclivity for producing discarded dead bodies.

-Washington, D.C.’s Union Station, a major American transportation hub since its opening in 1907, was suggested by Cannon’s allies as a superior venue for a tribute to Abraham Lincoln than the Potomac River could ever be.
+Washington, D.C.’s Union Station, a major American transportation hub since its opening in 1907, was suggested by Cannon’s allies as a better venue for a tribute to Abraham Lincoln than the Potomac River could ever be.
 President Theodore Roosevelt originally approved the relocation of the project to the railway stop, but took heat from the American Institute of Architects, which wanted to maintain plans for developing the Potomac site.

 The Lincoln Memorial was brought to life through the collaboration of many designers and artisans.
 Daniel Chester French designed the statue of America’s 16th President—which was produced by a family of Tuscan marble carvers known as the Piccirilli Brothers—and architect Henry Bacon created the monument building.
 The Italian Piccirillis injected Roman influence into the project, modeling the pillars upon which Lincoln rests his arms on fasces, the bundles of wood that have represented power for centuries.